mlunax/mlunax/README.md

 ### Hi there, I am Luna 👋
 🌱 I’m currently learning Python, NodeJS and Golang.
 I am switching to gitlab: https://gitlab.com/mlunax
-Some project will have mirror there
+Some projects will be mirrored there
 <details>
   <summary></summary>
   or my own gitea instance: https://git.mlunax.com